-Grace accepts students into the Undergraduate program, on a limited basis, who have not earned a high school diploma or possess a GED.
-Applicants who are eligible for Title-IV Financial Aid based on their status as a citizen of the United States and do not possess a GED or valid high school diploma must take and successfully pass the Ability to Benefit Test in order to qualify for those Title-IV benefits.
+Grace accepts students into the Undergraduate Program, on a limited basis, who have not earned a high school diploma or do not possess a GED.
+Applicants who are eligible for Title-IV Financial Aid based on their status as a citizen of the United States and do not possess a GED or valid high school diploma must take and successfully pass the Ability to Benefit (ATB) test in order to qualify for those Title-IV benefits.
 Once a student has completed all the other admissions requirements, they will be accepted on Probationary Status.
-Applicants who wish to be admitted into the Ability to Benefit program must first take the Ability to Benefit test.
+Applicants who wish to be admitted into the Ability to Benefit (ATB) program must first take the ATB test.
 Requests to take the test must be made with the Director of Admissions and Enrollment in Student Services.
 There is an additional fee for this service that is determined by the test administrator.

-Certain exceptions may be made for applicants who are not eligible for Title-IV Financial Aid (based on their status as a US Citizen) to be admitted on Probationary Status without taking the Ability to Benefit test.
+Certain exceptions may be made for applicants who are not eligible for Title-IV Financial Aid (based on their status as a US Citizen) to be admitted on Probationary Status without taking the ATB test.
 These applicants will not qualify for Title-IV benefits.

 Undergraduate students admitted on Probationary Status must complete 12 undergraduate credits of satisfactory work with a minimum overall grade point average of 2.0 in order to be changed from Probation Status to Full Admission status.
-The Registrar's Office will monitor student's progress in the student information system (grades and progress) and keep the student's Academic Advisor (usually a Faculty member or a staff member who has faculty-level credentials) informed of the status.
+The Registrar's Office will monitor student's progress in the student information system (grades and progress) and keep the student's Academic Advisor informed of the status.